Codykilpatrick/viking-chess/readme.md

 The win condition for white ⚪️
 - Get your king to one of the four corner refuge spaces.

-Wind conditions for black ⚫️
+Win conditions for black ⚫️
 - Completely surround whites pieces so they have no available moves
 - Surround the king on four sides with your pieces